 After the 1906 Earthquake, Islais Creek almost completely disappeared when the City of San Francisco diverted much of the creek into underground culverts that it covered with debris from fallen buildings.
 For most of its length, the modern creek is contained by the City’s combined sewer and stormwater system so it now flows invisibly beside and under The Greenway.

 In the middle of the 20th Century, Glen Park suffered another environmental assault.
 The city purchased and razed nearly 20 structures along the north side of Bosworth Street as part of its plan to build a Crosstown Freeway.
 Fortunately, this misguided plan to connect Interstate 280 with the Golden Gate Bridge through Glen Canyon Park was halted in the 1960s by neighborhood activists: Zoanne Theriault Nordstrom, Joan Seiwald, and Geri Arkush.
-These young women were deprecatingly named the Gum Tree Girls by the officials in charge of the freeway project.
+These young women were deprecatingly called the “Gum Tree Girls” by the officials in charge of the freeway project.
 The activists proudly adopted that name and their successful campaign against the freeway is now commemorated in the name of a trail in Glen Canyon Park.

 Thanks to the generosity and labor of many in the community, this sylvan retreat is enjoyed today by walkers and runners and hosts a variety of local wildlife.